billdenney/rudolph/Readme.md

 TestGrammar.g4 file available in the package (destination and source directories aside).

+The source code of the implementation of ANTLR library is included in the `src` directory.
+To recompile and use with Rudolph, copy the resulting `.jar` file into `r/rudolph/inst/java` and reload Rudolph.

 ## Requirements
 * Java Development Kit 8+
     * `java` and `javac` are both required